Frequently Asked Questions

 WHERE DO YOU MEET?

-Both our services (9:30am and 5pm) meet in the gymnasium at Mater Dei College, 107 Treetop Ave, Edgewater.
+All our services (9am, 11am and 5pm) meet in the gymnasium at Mater Dei College, 107 Treetop Ave, Edgewater.
 Follow the signs from the traffic lights on Joondalup Drive and you will find plenty of parking where our parking attendants and greeters will be ready with North Coast Shirts, so you’ll know you’re in the right place.

 WHAT HAPPENS DURING YOUR CHURCH SERVICES?